slviajero/tinybasic/MANUAL.md

 ## Version information

-This manual is for the released version 1.3 of Stefan's IoT BASIC interpreter.
+This manual is for the released version 1.4 and 2.0 of Stefan's IoT BASIC interpreter.

 ## BASIC language sets